aquila-aurum/aquila-aurum/README.md

 # 👋 Welcome to My GitHub Profile!

 ## 🛠️ About Me
-Hi, My name is Lesley and I am, a product-focused Software Product Manager with a deep passion for cloud engineering, cybersecurity, and DevOps automation.
-I build secure, scalable systems across Azure, AWS, and GCP — all while bringing automation, security, and performance into every layer of the cloud stack.
+Hi, My name is Lesley and I am, a product-focused Software Product Manager with a deep passion for Cloud Engineering, Cybersecurity, and DevOps Automation.
+I build secure, scalable systems across Azure, AWS, and GCP, all while bringing automation, security, and performance into every layer of the cloud stack.

 💡 "Be so good that they can't ignore you" Steve Martin